Structure and Style: Year 1 Level A (part 1) – online writing course

 Unit 3: Retelling Narrative Stories – students learn how to structure a story with the help of a big, angry, slathering dog.
 All will be revealed.
 Plus they learn another dress-up, and one of my personal favourites.

 Unit 4: Summarizing a Reference – students will read a source text and learn how to select facts from this, limiting them to a set number.
 They are then taught how to structure a paragraph which reports facts.
 They will also learn another dress-up.
-Please note that Unit 4 of IEW’s programme includes four lessons and this course will teach the first of these four.
-The other three will be taught in part 2.
+Please note that Unit 4 of IEW’s programme includes four lessons and this course will teach the first two of these four.
+The other two will be taught in part 2.

 Wait, what?
 Yes there will be homework, but this is where students get to practise what they learn in class… and that’s a good thing because all of that valuable knowledge gets lodged deeper and deeper inside of their brains.